 While the conversion itself is straightforward, there are a few common mistakes to watch out for.
 One frequent error is confusing the conversion factor or mixing up yards and feet.
 Always double-check that you are multiplying the number of yards by 3 to get the equivalent in feet.

 Another potential pitfall is rounding errors.
 If you're working with measurements that include fractions or decimals, be mindful of how you round the final result.
-Depending on the application, even small rounding errors can accumulate and lead to significant discrepancies.
+Because of that, depending on the application, even small rounding errors can accumulate and lead to significant discrepancies.
 Using a calculator or conversion tool can help minimize these errors and ensure accuracy.

 Trends and Latest Developments